Does Vaping Affect Muscle Growth?

 Research, such as Heishman et al. (2010) indicating transient improvements in smokers' motor skills, reaction time, and alertness due to nicotine, and Leavens et al. (2019) revealing decreased motivation for exercise in young adults who vape, suggests that vaping's effects on athletic performance and muscle growth depend on factors like dosage, frequency, and duration.

-A balanced approach is crucial to optimize athletic performance and muscle growth while vaping.
-Vaping may serve as a pre-workout stimulant in low doses and occasionally to enhance motor skills, reaction time, and alertness.
-However, it should complement these efforts and not substitute exercise or muscle development.
-Moreover, it should not be used as a reward for physical activity but as a tool to quit smoking or reduce the harm associated with tobacco smoke.
+Vaping can be used in small, occasional doses as a pre-workout stimulant to improve motor skills, reaction time, and alertness for optimal athletic performance and muscle growth.
+However, it should be complemented by exercise and not used as a substitute.
+Vaping should not be viewed as a reward for physical activity but as a tool to quit smoking or reduce the harm of tobacco smoke.